jrdurham/SermonAudioServiceRecorder/README.md

 based on when the recording is started.
 The logic works as follows:
 <br>
 Event Type: `Sunday School`
-Criteria: Recording started on Sunday *before* 1100.
+Criteria: Recording started on Sunday *before* 1030.
 <br>
 Event Type: `Sunday - AM` (Main Sunday morning service)
-Criteria: Recording started on Sunday *after* 1100, but before 1400.
+Criteria: Recording started on Sunday *at or after* 1030, but *before* 1400.
 <br>
 Event Type: `Sunday PM`
 Criteria: Recording started on Sunday *after* 1700